 Using a paid VPN service

-Using a paid service gives you the ease of use as well flexibility — you can use it for both mobile and regular computers.
+Using a paid service gives you the ease of use and flexibility — you can use it for both mobile and regular computers.
 A paid service tends to promise to deliver fast performance, though that depends on many other factors like the actual location of the remote device.

 The downside is, well, it’s not free.
-And, if a VPN service itself is hacked, which has happened, its privacy protection aspect is canceled out.
+And, if a VPN service itself is hacked, which has happened, its privacy protection aspect is canceled.
 And you only find out about this after the fact.
 Also, again, keep in mind that you’re giving away your online privacy.

 Using a free VPN service

-WARP is free to use, and Cloudflare promises that it will not only make your device more secure but can also access the Internet faster.
+WARP is free to use, and Cloudflare promises to make your device more secure and faster access to the Internet.
 (There’s also a paid version called WARP+ that promises to be even better speed.)
-In the future, Warp will work on regular desktop computers, but for now, it’s only available to mobile devices.

 By the way, Cloudflare promises to respect WARP users’ privacy.
-Here are what it says in verbatim on this matter:
+Here’s what it told me on the matter:

 - “1.
 We don’t write user-identifiable log data to disk;